 It’s clear Ethereum is orders of magnitude more secure and decentralized than any smart contract platform.
 Realistically, Bitcoin is the only other chain that’s comparable, but of course, they lack the ability to host rollups.

 Ethereum doesn’t currently have the highest data availability, but it will, with data sharding.
+Meanwhile, we have validiums offering ample data availability with security that’s still superior to other L1s.
 Data sharding inverts the trilemma — the more decentralized your network is, the more data shards you can deploy, and the more scalable your rollups will be.
 This is how rollups that deploy on Ethereum will scale to millions of TPS over the years, speculatively up to 15 million TPS by 2030.
 The only area where Ethereum can be improved is the execution layer — to make it more friendly for verifying zk-SN(T)ARKs.
 I’m sure it will, once The Merge, data shards and statelessness are done.

 It’s clear, then, that Ethereum is uniquely positioned to be the best host for rollups.
 But this is not to say that there can’t be other contenders.
 If Ethereum’s data shards are saturated, we’ll see data availability chains like Celestia or Avail potentially taking up the slack.
-Other L1s who are transitioning to a rollup-centric model, like Tezos, may also benefit if there’s an overflow of demand from Ethereum-based rollups.
-[Addendum: NEAR Protocol is also designing shards for data availability.]
+Other L1s who are embracing a rollup-centric model, like Tezos, may also benefit if there’s an overflow of demand from Ethereum-based rollups.
 And of course, the elephant in the room is an unexpected new competitor, though realistically, the only real competitor is if Bitcoin somehow adds the functionality to verify zk-SNARKs and implements data sharding.